For two days next week, 13th - 14th October, there are hundreds of pounds worth of savings to be had on big name products, thanks to Amazon Prime Day.

 Most importantly, make sure that the TV you are interested in comes with Freeview Play built in.
 Freeview Play is our connected TV platform, and it means that the TV comes with all the main on-demand players as standard - including BBC iPlayer, ITV Hub, All 4, My5 and UKTV Play.

-There’s over 20,000 hours of on demand TV to choose from, all for free.
+There are over 20,000 hours of on demand TV to choose from, all for free.
 All this content coupled with Freeview Play's Search and Recommendations, means it is easy to discover new favourites.
 We’ve also recently launched BBC Sounds on Freeview Play - so you’ll also be able to check out your favourite podcasts alongside the best box sets.